its-radio/its-radio.github.io/_posts/2025-02-14-Compromised-Write-Up.md

     </div>
 </div>

 What we see in the screenshot above is repeated DNS queries for the same TLD (top level domain), but to different subdomains.
 The exfiltrated data is split up and encoded as these subdomain queries.
-The data will then reassembled on the other side by the attackers.
+The data will then be reassembled on the other side by the attackers.
 This is another indicator of DNS tunneling, so we can be pretty confident that the TLD that these queries are for is the one they are looking for in the answer.

 Thanks for reading!
 If you have any questions or comments, feel free to reach out or follow [me on X](https://x.com/its_rad_io)